Mr Jamie Balfour

 In this role, I assisted students in the first year of the same Computer Science (G400) degree I was working towards in the Web Design and Databases course.
 I also assessed students' work to some degree and gave them feedback on their work.
 I believe that my contributions to this course were valuable.
 I helped students and the lecturers with my fresh new knowledge and helped to make things clearer for them.
 This job involved me using my knowledge of HTML, CSS and PHP as well as MySQL for the latter part of the course.

 When I did freelance web development it was my job to develop websites on request for others.
-The technologies used had to be modern and as a result I used the PHP7, HTML5 and CSS3.
+The technologies used had to be modern and as a result, I used PHP7, HTML5 and CSS3.

 As my summer job whilst I was at school I worked as a kitchen assistant at Bissets Hotel in Gullane.